 "Women are not particularly sexual beings" is a quote from an (awful) book called 'Sex At Dawn' by Christopher Ryan and Cacilda Jethá.
-The book attempts to argue that women only have sex in order to get men to do favours like put up shelves or earn money, that women don't actually experience sexual desire or pleasure.
-The authors do not seem to have spoken to many women in the writing of his book, nor do they seem to be aware of the existence of the clitoris.
+The book attempts to argue that women don't actually experience sexual desire or pleasure, but that they only have sex in order to get men to do favours like put up shelves or pay for things.
+The authors do not seem to have spoken with many women in the writing of his book, nor do they seem to be aware of the existence of the clitoris.

 You do the math.
 Side by side, these quotes lead to the conclusion that women are not human beings.
 Oops.